May 14, 2026

 • Start an emergency fund: A rainy day fund is money you hold in reserve until a true emergency comes along.
 If you start a budget, go over it to see how much money you have left over to save after expenses are paid each month.
 This is your seed money for your emergency fund.
 And if there's nothing left over or you're in the red, try the next tip.

-• Cut unnecessary expenses: An unnecessary expense is anything you don't absolutely need to maintain a basic standard of living.
-Travel and hobbies, for example, are wants that you could do without in order to grow emergency savings.
+• Cut unnecessary expenses: Anything you don't absolutely need to maintain a basic standard of living, such as travel and hobbies, is a want that you could do without in order to grow emergency savings.
 If you've already cut your budget to the bone, you may need to focus on the income side of your budget.
 Starting a side hustle, getting a part-time job or increasing your hours at work could help you bring in the extra money you need to save.

 If you feel overwhelmed by your financial situation, it may help to talk to a credit counselor.
 A credit counselor can review your income, expenses and debt to help you develop a plan to pay down what you owe, spend less each month and start saving so that you can leave payday loans behind.

-Payday loans can sometimes be someone's only choice to borrow.
+Payday loans can sometimes be someone's only option for borrowing.
 This might be true for you if you've been denied all other loans because of your credit, you don't have friends or family you could borrow from and you've tried every way you know to make extra money but come up short.

 If you're in a situation where you must take out a payday loan, take steps to protect yourself.
 That includes reviewing the fine print on the loan so you know what it's going to cost and when the payment is due, and not borrowing more than you need.